 - Certificate: If you are using LDAPS, verify the details of the host certificate before you provide the credentials.

 For LDAPS certificate requirements, see Microsoft: Requirements for an LDAPS certificate.
 The same requirements apply to certificates issued by an internal certificate authority (CA).
 Because Directory Query uses a trust on first use authentication method, intermediate certificates are not required.

 - Username: Specify the user name to use when connecting to the domain controller.

 The user name can be in DOMAIN\User format or UPN format (user@domain).
 UPN format works only for user accounts that have the UPN attribute populated.

 Use an account with read-only permissions to the domain controller.
 For detailed requirements for this user, see Active Directory user account.

 - Password: Provide the password for the user.

 - Click Validate to verify that the information entered is valid.

 - After you validate the credentials, click Save.

-- View the domains.
+- In the Domains section, view the domains.
 The table contains the details that were specified when adding the domain and the time it was last updated.